superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 ### Performance and Cost Optimization

-1. Choose the right instance types based on your workload requirements.
+1. Choose the right ECS task size based on your workload requirements.
-2. Use Amazon EC2 Spot Instances for flexible, fault-tolerant applications to reduce costs.
+2. Use Amazon Fargate Spot Instances for flexible, fault-tolerant applications to reduce costs.
 3. Implement caching strategies using services like Amazon ElastiCache to improve performance.
 4. Use AWS Trusted Advisor to get real-time guidance on best practices for cost optimization, security, fault tolerance, and performance improvement.